ground-creative/YourHomeServer/README.md

 	"category":"dj"
 }
 ```
-Use this endpoint to trigger device actions\
+Use this endpoint to trigger device actions:\
 http://address:port/local/device/lr-light1/?actions={action}&values=&{values} \
-All possible actions are found in the schema file dependiong on the device category
+All possible actions are found in the schema file depending on the device category

 Configure scene to be triggered example (acts as a device)
 ```